-3. Host Visiting Team.
-AOE will form a visiting team to come to your site(s) or to participate virtually on your selected date(s).
+1. Host Visiting Team.
+AOE will form a visiting team to come to your site(s) and/or participate virtually on your selected date(s).
 The visiting team will be made up of 21C Directors or site coordinators, AOE staff, and may have other professionals and practitioners working in the afterschool, youth development, or education fields.
-Do not adapt or change schedules or standard approaches on the visit day.
-Visiting teams understand afterschool and observing normal operations is essential for objectivity.
+Do not adapt or change schedules or your normal operating procedure or standard approaches on the visit day.
+This is very important.
+Visiting teams understand afterschool, its challenges and daily realities and observing normal operation or adaptability to changing conditions is essential for objectivity and quality.
+Experience shows too that intentionally changing routines tends to backfire as well.

-4. Receive a report.
-Within two weeks of your site visit, you will receive a report (see below) outlining the visiting team's comments, recommendations, priority action items, and findings.
+Receive a report.
+Within two weeks of the visit, you will receive a report (see below) outlining the visiting team's comments, recommendations, priority action items, and findings.
 After receiving this report, read through the report and identify action steps to address suggestions or implement changes as needed.
 There will be a period of time to accept the report.
 Once the report is finalized, the report and follow-up items will be available on the Grants Management System.
-You may also receive a follow-up phone call or email as needed from AOE to go over the visiting team's report, to answer any questions, and to discuss follow-up if needed on required action steps.
-All final reports will be posted on the AOE 21C website.
+You will also likely receive a follow-up phone call or email and/or have a meeting as needed from AOE to go over the visiting team's report, to answer any questions, and to discuss follow-up if needed on required action steps.

-Vermont 21st Century Community Learning Centers (VT21C) 2020-21 Report Template
+Vermont 21st Century Community Learning Centers (VT21C) 2022-23 Report Template